Imagine you’re sitting in a chair outside or watching tv on your couch.

-To show their love, they jump around you, give some licks to your hands or ears.
+To show their love, they jump around you and give some licks on your hands or ears.
 Also, they try to play with you, nuzzle you, etc.

 Apart from all of these, they stay close and sleep at your feet.
 They feel like it will make you feel loved by them.

 That’s why they sleep at your feet to show you their love.